rShetty/awesome-podcasts/README.md

 ## Collection of Important Podcasts for software engineers

-List of podcasts which are helpful for software engineers
+List of podcasts which are helpful for software engineers/programmers

 ### Data/MachineLearning